-In 1401 England's parliament instituted death by fire for heresy.
-In 1407 English language Bibles were banned.
+In 1401 England's parliament instituted death by fire for heresy, and in 1407 English language Bibles were banned.
 Followers of Wycliffe were arrested and imprisoned, especially those followers who had been associated with Oxford University.
 Pope Alexander V issued a papal edict that moved the Church against the threat to Church authority by scripture not in Latin – the language special to the priesthood.
 The works of Wycliffe were burned.

 Pope Alexander's move against the followers of Wycliffe extended to Jan Hus, a Czech scholar and rector at the University of Prague.
 He had been attracted by the writings of Wycliffe.
 Czechs had been complaining about what they saw as the immorality of the clergy.
 Most of their priests were German, and their resentment against Germans accompanied their dislike for clergy privileges and their demand that scripture be translated into Czech.
-An ecumenical council, the Council of Constance, which convened to end the schism that had resulted from more than one pope, also addressed the issue of heresy.
-Jan Hus was called before the Council of Constance to defend his views, and soon after, on July 6, 1415, he was burned at the stake.
+An ecumenical council, the Council of Constance, addressed the issue of heresy.
+Jan Hus was called before the council to defend his views, and soon after, on July 6, 1415, he was burned at the stake.

-The burning of Hus, meanwhile, had provoked rebellion among the Czechs, intolerance again producing war, this time the Hussite War of 1420-34.
+The burning of Hus, meanwhile, had provoked rebellion among the Czechs.
 The King of Hungary and Holy Roman Emperor, Sigismund, on the side of the Church, sent his army against the rebellion.
 The Hussite leader, Jan Zizka, developed a disciplined army of peasants.
-He was an unorthodox and able military tactician, and in a series of battles between 1420 and 1422, he frustrated Sigismund's well armed knights.
+The Hussite War of 1420-34 was on.
+In a series of battles Zizka frustrated Sigismund's well armed knights.
 The Hussites used pikes, swords and also hand held gunpowder weapons.
 After Zizka died from plague in 1424, another capable leader, Andreas Prokop, was successful against Sigismund for ten years.
-In 1436, Sigismund chose to accept Czech independence.
+In 1436, Roman Emperor Sigismund chose to accept Czech independence.
+Heresy had won.
 The Hussites secured a treaty that confirmed their expropriations of Church property and their new Hussite church – which was to last into the 1600s.